luna/luna-book/basic-datatypes.md

 Text
 ----

 The basic type for text processing in Luna is, unsurprisingly, `Text`.
-Luna also supports two kinds of text literals.
-TODO DESCRIBE.
+Luna also supports two kinds of text literals: interpreted and uninterpreted.
+The interpreted texts are wrapped in single quotes.
+They provide the capabilities to insert escaped character sequences such as `\n` etc. The uninterpreted strings are wrapped in double quotes and do not provide any such facilities.
+The only character that can be escaped in an uninterpreted text is `\"` itself.

+> **[info] Changes ahead!**
+>
+> In the future releases of Luna the interpreted texts will also allow to insert arbitrary expressions, results of which will be then inserted into the resulting text.
+For example ``'Adding 2 and 2 gives `2 + 2` in result'`` will be evaluated to `'Adding 2 and 2 gives 4 in result'`.

 Booleans
 --------